METRC: The Basics

 Which states use METRC?

-Metrc is the state regulatory system used in Alaska, California, Colorado (including industrial hemp), Washington, D.C., Louisiana, Maryland, Massachusetts, Michigan, Montana, Nevada, Ohio, and Oregon.
+Metrc is the state regulatory system used in Alaska, California, Colorado (including industrial hemp), Washington, D.C., Louisiana, Maine, Maryland, Massachusetts, Michigan, Missouri, Montana, Nevada, Ohio, Oklahoma, Oregon, and West Virginia.

 Learn more about state regulations below.